eddienubes/sagetest/README.md

 pnpm add -D sagetest
 ```

-> Sagetest supports Node.js v18.0 and above out of the box.
-> Even though **undici**'s support starts from Node.js v18.
-> This is possible due to one-liner [polyfills](https://github.com/eddienubes/sagetest/blob/main/src/polyfill.ts) for
-> WebAPI Readable/WritableStreams and Blob,
-> which were not available at that time globally (globalThis).

 ## 🎬 Sagetest in action

 > There are several other methods which you can find in the [API documentation](https://eddienubes.github.io/sagetest/).